RaccoonCH/Rakkit/README.md

 We wanted to create a tool that would allow us to create backend applications much more simply with a small learning curve, so that anyone, with some TypeScript basics, could use it.
 We also didn't want to make a clone of NestJS.

 ## 💪 Contributing
 All information is available [here](https://raccoonch.github.io/Rakkit/#/Contributing).

+Actual contributors:
+- Owen Calvin